| |

 you the program in action.

-- Step 2 for You: Read your Handbook
+- Step 2 for You: Read your Handbook and the Child Protection Policy.

 prepared.

-- Step 2 for Us: Reference Check
+- Step 2 for Us: Reference and Background Check

 During the week following your orientation meeting, Community Club leaders